johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

    - Add entry in `src/data/symbols.ts`

 5. **Generate Audio for Symbols:**
-   - Audio files are automatically created when running:
+   - Audio files can be generated using the Python script: `python scripts/generate_audio.py`.
-     ```bash
-     npm run generate-audio
-     ```
-   - The script uses Google Cloud Text-to-Speech API to create MP3 files for each symbol
+   - This script uses the Coqui TTS library to create MP3 files for each symbol based on `displayName` and saves them to `public/audio/`.
+Ensure you have the necessary Python dependencies installed (`pip install TTS`).

 ## Key Features